UKHomeOffice/ucd-automate-prototype-setup/README.md

 5. **Heroku app name** - Defaults to project name
 6. **Heroku account type** - Personal or Team/Enterprise
 7. **Heroku team name** - If using Team/Enterprise account
-8. **Heroku region** - If using Heroku Enterprise, Where your app will be hosted:
+8. **Heroku region** - If using Heroku Enterprise, shere your app will be hosted:
    - Europe (eu) - Frankfurt, Germany [default]
    - United States (us) - Virginia, USA
    - Other (tokyo, sydney, oregon, dublin)